dagraham/etm-dgraham/README.md

     omit_extent:
     # A list of calendar names.
 Events with @c entries belonging to this
-    # list will only have their scheduled times displayed in agenda view
+    # list will only have their starting times displayed in agenda view
     # and will neither appear nor cause conflicts in busy view.

-	keep_current: 0, 47
+    keep_current: [0, 47]
     # A list of two, non-negative integers for "weeks" and "width".
 If
     # weeks is positive, the agenda for that integer number of weeks
     # starting with the current week will be written to "current.txt" in
     # your etm home directory and updated when necessary.
 The format will
     # be scaled to fit "width".
-A width of 47, e.g, fits an iPhone display
+A width of 50, e.g, fits an iPhone display
     # in portrait mode.
 You could, for example, create a link to
-	# "current.txt" in a pCloud or DropBox folder and always have access
+    # "current.txt" in a pCloud or GoogleDrive folder and always have access
-	# to your current schedule on your mobile device.
+    # to your current agenda on your mobile device.

     keep_next: false
     # true or false.
 If true, the 'do next' view will be written to